Open an AvaTrade account

 A Wasted Decade

-Since then, the shares have been moving higher with occasional dips.
+Since then, the Stocks have been moving higher with occasional dips.
 The stock is on its third leg higher as of January 2020, trading around the ¥7,900 level which is its highest since July 2001.
-The gains have been paralleling the move in the broader Nikkei, although Sony shares have handily outpaced the Nikkei in 2019.
-Sony shares added 40.9% in 2019, more than doubling the return from the Nikkei.
+The gains have been paralleling the move in the broader Nikkei, although Sony Stocks have handily outpaced the Nikkei in 2019.
+Sony Stocks added 40.9% in 2019, more than doubling the return from the Nikkei.

 Sony Stocks Trading Ideas